EmonHaque/Linux-C-Service-and-JavaFX-clients/readme.txt

-Windows C query of getTenantDetail should be updated Windows C query of getDepositDueRent should be updated Windows C editSpace should be updated
+Windows C query of getTenantDetail should be updated Windows C query of getDepositDueRent should be updated Windows C editSpace should be updated getLastDueAndPayment functionality should be added in Windows C and WPF TransactionBase